MaevaTecher/varroa-host-jump/README.md

 1. Variant calling files (Raw, filtered and LD_pruned) as well as some lists (samples ID, SNP list, ) **DRYAD DOI to add**
 2. Fastsimcoal2 input files for demographic scenarios and SFS subsets are available in `demography`.
+3. FASTA files generated for mitochondrial analysis (COX1 and COX1-COX3-ATP6-CYTB) and compared to _Varroa_ reference sequences are available in `alignment_mtDNA`

 ## Customed Snakemake workflow for Varroa population genomics